e-timmy/Machine-Learning/README.md

 Slowly but surely my machine learning skills have faded.
 Here is my attempt at fighting off those fuzzies.
 Currently, I've only completed a couple of Kaggle competitions as a refresher.
 For some more advanced, and arguably more impressive moments in my "AI career", check out my university portfolio.
 There I was blessed with the daemon of skeleton codes and deadlines! \
 \
-I'm trying to think about how to expand this, but for the moment, it's Kaggle competitions...
+Within this repository, there is one non-Kaggle machine learning thing - my attempt at an auto-encoder of the MNIST dataset.
+I guess that's just a layman's Kaggle in a way.
+I'm trying to think about how to expand beyond Kaggle, but for the moment, I'll be like everyone else...

+### Curiosity

+- MNIST Autoencoder
+  - From initial murmurings on the variational auto-encoders used in generative AI.
+I was a tad confused.
+  - It does work though!
+I think there's another program on MNIST clothes too, if that's in fashion.

 ### Kaggle Competitions